developmentseed/aep/docs/README.md

 | layers[].source.name | `string` | Name of the source link |
 | layers[].source.url | `string` | URL of the data source |

-### Map configuration
+## Map configuration
+The map of each study is configured using a `json` file that follows the Mapbox Style specification.
+For a full example, please see [`kenya-mb.json`](/content/study/posts/kenya-mb.json).

-The map is configured using the Mapbox Style specification.
-This provides a high degree of control over the style and interaction of the map of each study.
+Leveraging the MB Style Specification provides a high degree of control over the style and interaction of the map of each study.
 Please refer to the [Mapbox documentation](https://docs.mapbox.com/mapbox-gl-js/style-spec/) for a full description of the style spec.

 In addition to the default Mapbox styling, AEP has its own set of default styles, optimized for country level analysis.
 For more details see the [AEP default style](#aep-default-style) section.

-#### Validating configuration
+## Validating configuration
 The `yml` and `json` files in `/content/study` are automatically validated when pushing a change to Github.
 If validation fails, it won't be possible to merge these changes into the `main` branch.

 Validation is done in two steps: